How to Keep your Indoor Griddle/Grill Clean or At Least Presentable

 Do you have a range or cooktop with a built-in or integrated griddle?
-I was lucky enough to buy a house with a chef-style range, but it’s becoming more common for modern ovens to have lots of bells and whistles. like griddles and grills.
+I was lucky enough to buy a house with a chef-style range, but it’s becoming more common for modern ovens to have lots of bells and whistles, like different types of griddles and grills.

-My oven or range has a griddle in the middle and I’ve recently discovered how many different things I can do with it.
+My oven or range has a griddle in the middle and I’ve recently discovered how many different things I can do with a flat top griddle.
 I kept the griddle covered up for a few years before giving it a try.
 Now there is no going back, it’s great for lots of things.

-The only downside is that I didn’t know how to clean it.
+The only downside is that I didn’t know how the cleaning process.
 I went in search of videos that gave me lots of different cleaning methods.
-I tried a few techniques and these are the steps that helped me to get the griddle clean.
+I tried a few techniques and this is the best way I found to get the griddle clean.

 Materials Needed to Clean Indoor Griddle

-To clean your indoor griddle you need a few tools.
-You might not need the brick unless your griddle hasn’t been thoroughly cleaned in a while.
+To clean your griddle top you need a few tools.
+You might not need the brick if your griddle’s surface has been cleaned on a regular basis.
+The pumice is for deep cleaning more than regular cleaning.
 You will note that there is NO SOAP listed.
 You aren’t supposed to put soap on your griddle.
 More on that below.

 I choose every product I review.
 I may earn an affiliate commission if you buy from one of the product links, at no extra cost to you.
 This income supports this site.
 See the full disclosure.